robphilipp/stream-charts/README.md

 ### [&#10514;](#content) <span id="rasterplot-tooltip-usage">&lt;RasterTooltipContent/&gt;</span>
-The &lt;RasterPlotTooltipContent/&gt; shows the series name, the time and value of the point over which the mouse is hovering.
+The &lt;RasterPlotTooltipContent/&gt; shows the series name, the time, and value of the point over which the mouse is hovering.
 There are only three properties.

 **xFormatter ((value: number) => string, optional, default =** [**formatTime**](https://github.com/robphilipp/stream-charts/blob/master/src/app/charts/utils.ts) <br>
 Optional function that formats the x-value immediately before and after the mouse location.
 The default function formats that x-values as natural numbers representing milliseconds.